Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 Previously, `yolo.pb` file was downloaded as part of the build, but the `coco.names` file was stored in Git.
 That file is still in git (but likely to be removed soon).
 We now obtain all the model files from the same place -- so none of this information will be in Git.
 Keeping the information together is a safer way to go about things.

+### <a name="noNet" id="noNet"></a>No Processor

+The purpose of this implementation of the Neural Net Interface is to save images without doing any processing.
+This allows a user to capture frames from their video or image source, and save them with VANTIQ, locally, or both.
+There is absolutely **no processing** done to the captured frames, they are saved as is.

+The Extension Source can be setup for polling, for queries, or for both.

+*   outputDir: Optional.
+Config and Query.
+The directory in which the images (object boxes included) will be placed.
+    Images will be saved as "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg"
+    where each value will zero-filled if necessary, e.g. "2018-08-14--06-30-22.jpg".
+If pollTime is set under 1000 (1 second), images with the same name will be followed by a count in parentheses, e.g. "2018-08-14--06-30-22(1).jpg", "2018- 08-14--06-30-22(2).jpg".
+*   fileName: Optional.
+Query only.
+The name of the file that will be saved.
+Defaults to "&lt;year&gt;-&lt;month&gt;-&lt;day&gt;--&lt;hour&gt;-&lt;minute&gt;-&lt;second&gt;.jpg" if not set.
+As stated above, redundant filenames will be followed by a count in parentheses.
+*   saveRate: Optional.
+Config only.
+The rate at which images will be saved, once every n frames captured.
+Default is every frame captured when unset or a non-positive number.
+Does nothing if outputDir is not set at config.

 ## Testing<a name="testing" id="testing"></a>